marianne-tfw/marianne-learngit/README.md

 ### TEAM
+#### The Foodworks platform *(invitation required)*:
+Someone from the team will create an account for you, with a password.
+When it’s done, he/she’s gonna send you the link and your password.
+Login with your Foodworks email address, then they’re gonna ask you to change your password.

 #### Slack *(invitation required)*:
 Create your account through the invitation you must received by email, it will opens Slack on the webapp.<br>
 You can download the application through the App Store on your computer, then you will have to login once again.